Jodecikids/glow-blueprint/README.md

-# Quantum Signal Oracle

-This lightweight website delivers random futuristic predictions with a retro-glitch aesthetic.
-Customize the text, styling or functionality and sell the template as a digital download on Etsy.

-## Features

-- Responsive single-page layout
-- Glitch effect header
-- "Next Signal" button generates a new random prediction
-- "Copy" and "Share" buttons for quick interactions
-- Minimal CSS and vanilla JavaScript—easy to edit

-## Getting Started

-1. Clone or download this repository.
-2. Open `index.html` in your browser to preview.
-3. Edit `predictions` in `script.js` or tweak the styles in `styles.css` to match your brand.
-4. When ready, compress the project files into a ZIP archive and upload as a digital product on Etsy or deploy to any static hosting platform.

-## License
+# Simple Dedication Page

+This repository contains a single-page website designed as a short dedication.
+The page displays a personal message and embeds a YouTube video.

+To view the page, open `index.html` in any modern browser.
+No build steps or external dependencies are required.

-This project is released into the public domain.
-Use it freely in commercial products, including resale.
+The project files are released into the public domain.